Location: Orlando, FL

 The greatest challenge for this project was accommodating the unique curvature and elevation changes of the existing bridge.
 To do so, we had to customize the shape and height of each individual post.
 Since the variation between each fence post is slight, it was important that we meticulously cut and labeled each piece of the fence.

 Because of the temperate environment in Orlando, we had to use materials that can withstand frequent heavy rain and wind.
 Each post was powder coated and hot-dip galvanized to prevent corrosion.
 Universal Creative chose a green powder coat for the fence posts to match the palm trees and other greenery that surround the highway.
-For the cable infill, we used stainless steel with a diameter of 3/16 inch.
+For the infill, we used 3/16″ diameter stainless steel cable.